Ranked! The 10 Championship players we’re most excited to see this season

 The Rams have been unofficially, somewhat gratingly, rebranded as ‘Frank Lampard’s Derby County’ for the foreseeable future – but becoming the launch pad for the former Premier League star’s managerial career does come with certain benefits.
 One is ready access to talented players from the Chelsea youth system on favourable terms.

-Mount has arrived on a season-long loan deal, having demonstrated his quality during a productive spell in the Eredivisie.
-The 19-year-old midfielder, who plays in the mould of his manager and idol Lampard, scored 14 times for Vitesse last season and was named their Player of the Year.
+Mason Mount has arrived on a season-long loan deal, having demonstrated his quality during a productive spell in the Eredivisie.
+The 19-year-old midfielder, who plays in the mould of his manager and idol Lampard, scored 14 times for Vitesse last season and was named their player of the season.

+Mount was also named best player of the European Under-19s Championship as England won the tournament last summer – and was subsequently invited to train with the senior squad by Gareth Southgate ahead of the World Cup.

 1. Oghenekaro Etebo (Stoke)

-Rowett did well to snap up Etebo before the World Cup, as the Nigerian midfielder’s excellent performances in Russia would have substantially increased the asking price from Portuguese club Feirense.
-Capable of playing in a holding role or further forward, the 22-year-old is a tremendous all-rounder who should prove a bargain at £6.3m.
+Yet Rowett did well to pounce before the World Cup started, as the Nigerian midfielder’s impressive performances in Russia would no doubt have substantially increased the asking price.
+As it is, Stoke signed Etebo from Portuguese side Feirense for £6.35m and could well have a bargain on their hands.

+Capable of playing a holding role or being pushed further forward, the 22-year-old is an excellent all-rounder.
+On top of his driving runs and boundless energy, he also packs a fierce shot.
+Championship goalkeepers have been put on watch.

 Get the best features, fun and footballing frolics straight to your inbox every week.